Prolux1/MinecraftMarvelMod/README.md

 - **Vibranium Tools and Armor**:
   - Craft powerful tools and durable armor from **Vibranium Ingots** with unique abilities and effects (❌ In development).

+- **Vibranium above Netherite**
+  - Make Vibranium blocks (Block of Vibranium and Vibranium Ore) only mineable with a netherite pickaxe or better (❌ In development)

 ## Installation
 1. Download the mod file from the [CurseForge mod page](https://legacy.curseforge.com/minecraft/mc-mods/the-marvel-mod).